-In this enlightened age, women are supposed to have bigger stuff to worry about other than the size of their engagement rings, and many savvy ladies have come to the conclusion that bigger ain't necessarily better when it comes to that piece of bling encircling her third finger.
-So, if you're about to become engaged, hope to someday, or just looking for ammunition to justify your love of petite rings, here's a list of retorts when someone, be it loved one or stranger, starts getting all Ms. Judgy-Pants about the size of your ring.
+In this enlightened age, women are supposed to have bigger stuff to worry about other than the size of their engagement rings, and many savvy ladies have come to the conclusion that bigger isn't necessarily better when it comes to that piece of meaningful bling.
+If you're wondering whether a smaller ring might be for you, keep these reasons in mind.

 1. Non-Frivolous Spending Is More Important

 Remember that ad that implied if a man didn't forgo stuff like eating, paying bills, and generally having a life for two months in order to scrape together enough money for a ring, he was essentially a dirtbag?
-Luckily, we've come a long way since then, and one in three Americans now believe that you should spend less than a thousand dollars on a ring.
-So, a tiny engagement ring can now be looked at as a positive sign of your mate's financial prudence.
+Luckily, things have come a long way since then.

 2. Large Rings Provide No Guarantees

 A big ring sure didn't translate into together-foreverness for Brangelina - or for most celebs, for that matter.
 Surprisingly, the same may be true for regular folks as well.

 In fact, a recent study found that smaller rings might just indicate more marriage success than a huge rock.
 The researchers found that men who spent between $2,000 and $4,000 on their engagement rings were 1.3 times more likely to get divorced than men who spent between $500 and $2,000.

 3. You Prefer to Stay More Relaxed